How Bad Can Pumpkin Spice Lattes Be? We Looked, It’s Bad!

 Homemade Skinny Pumpkin Spice Latte For The Win

 If you’re open to making your own Skinny PSL at home, here’s a great, easy recipe for a healthy DIY alternative.
 Ingredients include nonfat milk, pumpkin puree (as in straight pumpkin, not the pie mix,) just four drops of liquid stevia, coffee, and spices.
 Yep, that’s it.
-You still get your PSL fix but don’t have to wait in line or feel as guilty about drinking it a few times a week.
+You still get your pumpkin spice latte fix but don’t have to wait in line or feel as guilty about drinking it a few times a week.

 Maybe you don’t like pumpkin spice lattes but you do like pumpkin pie.
 Or maybe you prefer mochas with peppermint in them once we get closer to winter.
 Whatever your indulging consists of, you can lower your cavity risk by: